dhirajmahato/Machine_Learning_Module/Statistics/README.md

 - If the data is symmetrically distributed then Mean = Median = Mode
 - If the distribution is Skewed, then Median is the best measure of central tendency Mean is most sensitive for skewed data.
-- Mode is the best measure for categorica
+- Mode is the best measure for categorical data

 #### 4. Measures of Dispersion

+Dispersion or variability describes how items are distributed from each other and the centre of a distribution. <br/>There are 4 methods to measure the dispersion of the data:
+- Range
+- Interquartile Range
+- Variance
+- Standard Deviation (Best Measure)

 #### Types
 1. Descriptive statistics are used to summarize and describe the characteristics of a dataset.
 2. Predictive